gvessio/SignatureKinematics/README.md

 ## Model

-The model is a multilayer perceptron (MLP)-based neural network trained to estimate the kinematic and dynamic features of signatures.
+The model is an MLP-based neural network trained to estimate the kinematic and dynamic features of signatures.
 It takes the signature trajectory as input and outputs estimated features.

 To address the inherent variability in signature lengths and styles, the model employs a sliding window approach that incorporates the coordinates of five preceding and succeeding points along with the current point.
 This technique enriches the input data with contextual information, enhancing the MLP's ability to capture the dynamics of signature movements.